-The mission of the Department “is to empower economically disadvantaged individuals through the provision of comprehensive social services to attain self-sufficiency, function independently, and to lead productive lives.”
+The mission of the Department ''is to empower adults and families, individuals and communities through the provision of comprehensive social services.''

-The CASHD Internship Program at the Psychological Services Division offers a full-time pre-doctoral internship in clinical psychology.
-Our mission is “to provide an organized training experience in clinical psychology to pre-doctoral level interns and equip them with the necessary clinical skills and competencies to successfully perform the role of professional psychologist at the entry level with children and their families.”
+The Internship Program offers a full-time pre-doctoral internship in clinical psychology.
+Our mission is ''to provide an organized training experience in clinical psychology to pre-doctoral level interns and equip them with the necessary clinical skills and competencies to successfully perform the role of health service psychologist at the entry level.''

-The general training philosophy of the Psychology Internship Program is enacted via a Mentor/Practitioner Model.
-The implementation of this model is through pairing the senior mentor supervisors with the interns in preparation for professional careers in psychology working with children and their families.
+The general training philosophy of the Psychology Internship Program is enacted via a Mentor/Practitioner Model, through which the senior mentor supervisors are paired with the interns in preparation for professional careers in psychology working with children, adolescents, adults, and their families.

-For more information about our internship program, please contact Ana M. Faraci, Ph.D., LMFT at firstname.lastname@example.org.Back to Top
+For more information about our internship program, policies and procedures, please contact Tiffany Amrich, Psy.D at [email protected].Back to Top

 Requirements and Application Process

 In order to be considered for admission into the Internship Program, the applicant is expected to: